cesbo/help/content/1.astra/5.monitoring/1.export/zabbix.md

 ## Zabbix Agent configuration

 First of all Zabbix Agent should be configured to allow incoming connections from the Zabbix Server.
 Open the Agent configuration file located in `/etc/zabbix/zabbix_agentd.conf` with your favorite editor.

-Find the `Server=` option and set the IP address or hostname of the server with Zabbix Server.
+1. Find the `Server=` option and set the IP address or hostname of the server with Zabbix Server;
+2. Find the `UnsafeUserParameters=` option or append new and set value to `1`.

 Save file.

 Zabbix Agent receives all information from Astra with scripts writed on Python.
 Make sure that on your server installed Python3: